DimitrijeDobrota/alec/README.md

 See the [`BUILDING`](BUILDING.md) document.

-### Usage
+## Usage

-> Please reference demo folder for relevant usage example.
+> Please reference demo folder for relevant usage examples.

 Everything that this library provide is found in `alec` namespace.
 Functions have names shown in the table below, whilst templates have suffix _v